Abdullah1856/Custom-Practice-Site/README.md

 # Custom-Practise-Site

 Hi All!
-I just creating a website for my practise it's not completely done yet but I will try to complete it ASAP! https://abdullah1856.github.io/Custom-Practise-Site/
+I just creating a website for my practice it's not completely done yet but I will try to complete it ASAP! https://abdullah1856.github.io/Custom-Practise-Site/